The Sound of Food and Dining (aka “That Meal Sounds Delicious!”)

 Got a name in mind?

 Are you thinking of Chili’s?
 (Most people do.)
-Although they’re widely recognized as the pioneers of sizzling fajitas, Chili’s didn’t invent the dish.
+Though they’re widely recognized as the pioneers of sizzling fajitas, Chili’s didn’t invent the dish.
 But they created a version of it that was loud as hell.

 They made sound the main ingredient in their sizzling fajitas and tapped into a powerful experience.
 One that has helped Chili’s expand to more than 1,500 locations in thirty-three countries and two territories worldwide.
 Chili’s now sells more than 60 million pounds of fajita meat per year, “four times the weight of an average U.S. military submarine,” according to Brinker International, Chili’s parent company.
 Chili’s doesn’t sell steak.
 It sells sizzle.